In-House Medical Billing vs. Outsourced RCM: Which Is Right for You?

 Benefits and Drawbacks of Handling Medical Billing In-House

 If you have a small patient population and see less than 500 insurance claims per year, it’s usually better to continue billing in-house since the benefit is lowered costs.
-If your staff is knowledgeable and experienced with billing software, that’s another reason for keeping it under your roof.
+If your staff is knowledgeable and experienced with billing software, that’s another reason for keeping it under your roof as opposed to outsourcing revenue cycle management.

 Another benefit of doing revenue cycle management onsite is that when billing and coding problems crop up, you can expect to resolve them faster since the team is close by.

 A major drawback is that if the person on your staff responsible for billing and coding quits without warning.
 Likewise, if the employee calls in sick or has a family emergency, your billing procedures will shut down for an unknown amount of time.
 Scrambling for a replacement could take longer than waiting for the employee to get back on the job.

 A practice with high employee turnover rates is a good candidate for outsourcing billing and coding.
 This is important because workers need to understand HIPAA privacy regulations and the need to protect sensitive patient data.
 Those are skills that take a while to absorb.

 The size of your staff is going to loom heavy in your decision-making process.
 360Connect explains that “To set up an onsite medical billing system efficiently, the average medical practice needs to hire at least 1-2 properly trained medical billing and coding staff – per insurance provider.”
 If it’s a challenge to assemble this large of a staff, given the different healthcare providers you work with, we recommend you outsource revenue cycle management processes.

 Error reduction is another factor.
 When mistakes occur in claims under in-house billing, it will take longer to fix them as compared to a third party that’s diligent about keeping its error rate low.
-That’s a major drawback that leads many doctors to outsource.
+That’s a major drawback that leads many doctors to outsource and thus improve revenue cycle management optimization.